 During the 2014 season, the park celebrated its 50th season of operation.
 Improvements and expansions have occurred over the years with the most notable ones taking place within the past ten years.
 In 2006 the park intensified its transformation of facilities by adding the first of several new additions – custom-designed, expanded habitats for the tigers and black bears.
 The next expansion occurred in 2008 when the new African lion and baboon facility was constructed.
 The facility, designed by Ern Tobias, General Curator and a park owner, received a Mid Atlantic BX Craftsmanship Award.
 One of the major improvements at the park, which received rave reviews from park visitors, was the opening of the custom-designed Reptile and Exotics facility in 2011.
 Our customer service areas were next with the extensive makeover in 2014 of our food service departments, followed by the relocated and expanded Safari Station which opened in 2015.
-Our most recent addition to the park is the much anticipated J.R.
-Tobias Museum and Education Center which opened in 2017.
-Future expansion of the park is currently underway with the opening of a giraffe exhibit scheduled for the 2018 season.
+The much anticipated J.R.
+Tobias Museum and Education Center opened in 2017.
+The Giraffe Exhibit, which opened in 2018, will be expanded to include a feeding station to be completed during the 2019 season.
 Additional exhibits will be opening in future phases of the park expansion project.